Sumfatkid/Small-Business-App-Project-1/README.md

-# Small-Business-App-Project-1
+# Small-Buisness-App-Project-1
-Our small "buisiness" project will be a bakery program that customers can use to easily create custom orders of their sweets; with a personal interaction by asking for their information.
+Our small "buisness" project will be a bakery program that customers can use to easily create custom orders of their sweets; with a personal interaction by asking for their information.

 Project 1 inquires us to use the knowlegde we've obtianed through the class and create our very own "buisiness-like" program.
 From using loops too drivers, it is a project that is challenging our skill to deliver an awesome bakery.